Comment on Glenn Shafer's "Testing by betting"

-This is an online appendix to the main comment.
-It is based, to a large degree, on Glenn Shafer's ideas about the philosophy of statistics.
+This online appendix is based, to a large degree, on Glenn Shafer's ideas about the philosophy of statistics.
 After a brief discussion of p-values and e-values as different extensions of Cournot's principle, I list some of their advantages and disadvantages.